tars/tars/README.md

 `gulp build-dev` — just generate public version of project.

 `gulp build` — create build version of project.

+You can use key `--gf`, if you need to generate woff, eot and svg files of your font.
+Example: `gulp build --gf`.
+This command build project and generate fonts files into font folder in build.
+All you is ttf-file of your font in folder fonts in root directory.

 File structure
 --------------